-Lesson 1: Being noticed as a person
+Being noticed as a person

 Software is not just about the project itself.
 One of the biggest lessons to learn is that people are often interested in the person or team behind a project.
 So the ideal situation is that you get to talk about your project and also to talk about yourself.
 For this to happen, you have to be noticed as a person and get invited to conferences, or speaking gigs.
 It allows you to share knowledge and talk about your project at the same time.
 Don’t get invited?
 Take initiative and respond to CFP’s, or Call For Papers.

 This blog post is actually written while being at on an open source event.
-This is a great example to show why it works: I’m there because of a previous talk about Docker security.
+This is a great example to show why it works: I’m here because of a previous talk about Docker security.
 I was noticed as a speaker and got asked to speak about it again, at another event.
 Being noticed helps.